codatio/codat-docs/docs/configure/products.md

 ## Enabling products

-By default you'll have access to our standardized integration products - our Accounting, Banking, and Commerce APIs.
-For our other products, you can either enable then as you sign up, or [pmanage them in the Portal](https://app.codat.io/settings/products) (admins only).
+By default, you'll have access to our standardized integration products - our Accounting, Banking, and Commerce APIs.
+For our other products, you can either enable them as you sign up or [manage them in the Portal](https://app.codat.io/settings/products) (users with Administrator roles only).

 ## Our products